 If not, you’ll have to do some homework.
 Learn about what a beat is, how it’s used in electronic music (including hip hop) and why it’s so important to music as a whole.
 As you start to understand the makeup of a beat, put that knowledge to work with your DAW.

-Thinking about making music production and beat making something more than a hobby?
-You’ll need to spend more than an hour here or there playing around with the DAW.
+Are you thinking about making music production and beat making something more than a hobby?
+You’ll need to spend more than an hour here or there playing around with your DAW.
 Otherwise, you won’t really retain any of the information or techniques you’re reading about (if you’re doing any research at all).

 There’s absolutely nothing wrong with that.
 Seriously – if everybody could make killer beats, everybody would be making killer beats.
-However, if you find yourself devouring music theory content online, spending hours after work learning how instruments sound together, or simply find yourself tapping out or hearing beats and are hungering for more, the Recording Connection offers a full music production buffet.
+However, if you find yourself devouring music theory, spending hours after work learning how instruments sound together, or simply find yourself tapping out or hearing beats and are hungering for more, Recording Connection might be able to help.

-Our unique programs and workshops will place you with an experienced mentor in their environment: the studio.
+Our unique programs and workshops place you with an experienced mentor in their environment: the studio.
 Instead of guessing what you’ll need to know, your mentor will show you.
 Instead of hoping those online tutorials know what they’re talking about, your mentor is a proven resource.
 Instead of wishing your questions could be answered by a YouTube video, your mentor is ready to be asked and talk to you about it, explain it through conversation not diagrams or just words in a book.

 In addition to the Recording Connection Hip Hop and Beat Making Program, we offer several other programs geared towards giving you a solid foundation in the music-making marketplace.
 This includes Ableton and Logic Pro Electronic Music Production, Audio Engineering and Music Production Programs.
 We even have a music business program.